-School transportation providers shall receive a copy of this policy annually on registering their driving certification with the superintendent.
+School transportation providers shall be provided access to this policy annually.

 Housing of School Vehicles

 All school vehicles shall be housed in areas designated by the superintendent.
 Buses may be housed in the district's central storage area or assigned to a designated driver who may then house the bus as directed.